UX Metrics: The Essential Toolkit for User-Centric Design

 Types of UX Metrics

-When we talk about UX (User Experience) metrics, we’re really trying to understand how people feel about using a product, how they interact with it, and whether it meets their needs.
+When we talk about UX metrics, we're looking at how people feel when they use a product, what they do with it, and if it meets their needs.
+These metrics help us understand the product from the user’s point of view, showing what works well and what needs fixing.

 Source: CodiLime